 - 1. Mrs. Mani Chandra Bhandari (Chairperson)

-- Mr. Satnam Arora
+- 2. Mr. Satnam Arora

 - 3. Mr. Gurnam Arora

-As the Average net Profit/(Loss) of the Company for last three financial years prior to 2023-24 comes to average net loss and therefore the Company is not statutorily required to spent amount as prescribed for CSR expenditure.
+As the Average net Profit/(Loss) of the Company for last three financial years prior to 2023-24 comes to average net loss and therefore the Company was not statutorily required to spent amount as prescribed for CSR expenditure.
+During the Year, the company net profit stood at 3,646.23 million on account of notional income towards the one time settlement sanctioned with the Banks.